 We will then provide an application form for you to complete and subject to acceptance, issue a passport for your pet.
 This will include a picture of your pet, confirmation of its breed, sex, age, microchip number and name.
 We will also ask you to provide the details of a local vet and details of a person who can care for your pet in an emergency.

-We ask all residents with pets to lodge an increased deposit to protect the property, gardens or furnishings from potential damage.
-In particular we ask cat owners to provide a scratch stick.
-You may also wish to consider any additional level of insurance that may be required for your peace of mind.
+We do not ask residents with pets to lodge an increased deposit to protect the property, gardens or furnishings from potential damage; however, you may also wish to consider an additional level of insurance that may be required for your peace of mind.

 Additional clauses that will be contained within your Tenancy Agreement